 What is Noonan syndrome?

 Noonan syndrome is a genetic disorder typically marked by short stature, a characteristic facial appearance that includes widely spaced eyes, flattened bridge of the nose, and droopy eyelids, and often a heart condition.
 It can affect mental and physical development.
-Mild mental retardation occurs in about 35% of cases.
+Mild learning disabilities occur in about 35% of cases.

 What causes Noonan syndrome?